Recently on Twitter, an Australian anesthetist openly mocked women’s birth plans.

 There is no need to plan for environmental stressors and hostile staff that are present in a hospital setting.
 You shouldn’t have to prepare to battle your way through negotiations about your own care.
 You shouldn’t have to advocate for care that helps you give birth better.

 In Milli Hills’ article ‘Stop Telling Women That Birth Plans Are Pointless’ (30 Jan 2015, Best Daily), she shares a stunning quote from Cristen Pascucci, Vice-President of Improving Birth:

 “Why do we use language that says pregnant women are expected to defer to hospitals, but hospitals aren’t expected to defer to pregnant women – even though pregnant women hold the legal and moral authority over their own childbirths?
 Maybe we should start calling hospital policies ‘Hospital Preferences’, and our birth plans our ‘Birth Policies’ “.

 This sums up why birth plans need to be an integral part of the collaboration between a woman and her care provider.
-It puts the focus back on the woman as the key decision maker, and offers care providers the opportunity to provide genuine women-centred care.
+It puts the focus back on the woman as the key decision-maker, and offers care providers the opportunity to provide genuine women-centered care.

 Perhaps when care providers stop treating women’s birthrights as an inconvenience and a hassle, the need for birth plans will disappear.